forestdb/forestdb.org/models/hmm.md

 model-tags: temporal models
 ---

-A simple model of a sequence of unobserved states, each of which depending only on the previous one, and each of which gives rise to an observation.
+A model of a sequence of unobserved states, each of which depends only on the previous one, and each of which gives rise to an observation.

 Fixed transition and observation probabilities: